 Our horses are carefully chosen for their gentle personality and calm temperament.
 Most of them are “senior citizens” who are very happy leading a quiet life being ridden lightly several times a week to keep fit.
 All are on special diets which our volunteers carefully monitor so that they are in top condition for our riding program.
 Each horse has an unique personality and all are deeply appreciated and loved by riders, volunteers and parents.

-Tango is a 14.1 hand, 28 -year old chestnut (sorrel) mare.
-She is a registered Quarter horse, and was originally trained as a western cutting horse.
+Tango is a 14.1 hand, 30 -year old chestnut (sorrel) mare.
+She is a registered Quarter Horse, and was originally trained as a western cutting horse.
 Tango is sensitive, responsive, and eager to please.
 With her free spirited nature, she is quite happy roaming the open field in Byrne Preserve with her 4-H buddy, Libby.

 Tango was acquired in 2000 with funds donated by the Altos Foundation.

-Sparkie, is our clever gray 20 -year old, Welsh/ Icelandic pony.
+Sparkie, is our clever gray 22 -year old, Shetland pony.
 At 11 hands high, he is a trickster who has learned how to escape his stall to find a patch of grass nearby.
 He is a popular pony for our youngest riders, and on non-program days, may be spotted pulling a cart.
 His previous owners entered him in parades, and horse shows.

 Sparkie was donated in 2008 by Patricia Snyder.